dwavesystems/dwave-ocean-sdk/docs/examples/topology_samplers.rst

 Working With Embeddings
 -----------------------

-The example above using the :class:`~dwave.system.EmbeddingComposite` hints that you might be interested in trying :term:`embedding` with different topologies.
+The example above using the :class:`~dwave.system.composites.EmbeddingComposite` hints that you might be interested in trying :term:`embedding` with different topologies.